SenseNet/sncom-resources/_docs/content.md

 ### How should I imagine a Content?

 Every Content is built up of [Fields](/docs/field) (a user Content for example has a name field and password field).
 Different types of content can be created by defining a different set of fields.
-The type of the the Content is called the [Content Type](/docs/content-type) and defines the set of fields a Content possesses and also the behavior of the Content.
+The type of the Content is called the [Content Type](/docs/content-type) and defines the set of fields a Content possesses and also the behavior of the Content.
 The set of fields the type defines is reusable, meaning different types can be created by deriving from already defined types and the newly created type will obtain the fields of its parent type.
 For example: a File Content has - among a couple others - a name Field for storing the name of the file and a binary Field for storing the binary data of the file, and an Image Content (whose type is a child type of the File Content Type) also have a name (for the name of the image) and a binary Field (for the image pixel data) and a couple of other fields, too - that a simple File does not contain: Keywords (for making the image searchable), DateTaken (for storing the info of when the picture was taken in case it is a photo), etc.

 ### How does a content look like?

 A single Content can be presented in many forms:

-You can visually see the content when they are enlisted in a list or in a tree, for example in [Content Explorer](/docs/content-explorer), the administrative surface of the portal.
+You can visually see the content when they are enlisted in a list or in a tree, for example in Content Explorer, the administrative surface of the portal.

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/content1.png" alt="Content tree" style="margin: 20px auto" />